 When the big day arrived at last, the weather cooperated: temperatures hovered in the upper 60s; there was no rain on the parade.
 By 10 a.m. a massive crowd estimated at between 100,000 and 150,000 had assembled downtown.
-The parade began promptly on time—then stalled, when spectators repeatedly surged into the street and swarmed the cars carrying movie stars.
-Chill Wills, plainly an audience favorite, frequently hopped out of his convertible, waded into the crowd, shook hands, and distributed signed photos of himself.
+The parade began promptly on time—then stalled, when spectators repeatedly surged into the street and swarmed the cars carrying movie stars, can you believe this cars are sold later on for thousands of dollars ?.
+Can you be Chill Wills, plainly an audience favorite, frequently hopped out of his convertible, waded into the crowd, shook hands, and distributed ed photos of himself.
 At the agreed-upon moment Hayward climbed into an elevator on the portable oil rig, rode to the top, and addressed the throng over a P.A. system.
 Air Force fighter jets soared overhead in classic V-formation, the pilots having concluded, after much practice, that they were unable to sky-write TULSA after all, as a legible “S” was unworkable.
 Despite these attractions, it was noticed that spectators began to depart within an hour of starting time; by the second hour, many weary spectators were sitting at the curbs.
 Even so, plenty of folks remained to participate in a post-parade square dance that afternoon, on an outdoor platform set up before the Orpheum Theatre.
 And that evening, almost 7,000 people viewed the movie in its diverse venues.
 Shots of the skyline were greeted with cheers.

 Thursday morning brought another ceremony, when Wanger received an honorary doctor of arts degree from the University of Tulsa.
 Dr. Clarence Pontius, T.U.’s president, conferred the honor in Lorton Hall before an assemblage of trustees, faculty and students.
 Wanger responded with a brief speech of thanks, then continued to a public affairs forum held by the Chamber of Commerce, for a final address.
 He reiterated his belief that movies touting the American way of life could be used as tools in the fight against international communism.
 He also admitted, eccentrically for a producer with product to sell, that Tulsa was “not the finest picture in the world,” but deemed it “a sincere attempt in the right direction.”